esdoc/esdoc/site/manual/usage/feature.md

 ## ES2015 Class
 ESDoc supports ES2015 Class syntax and targets codes that are written by it.

-ES2015 Class syntax makes the clear relation of class, method, member, constructor and inheritance.
+ES2015 Class syntax makes the clear relation of class, method, member, constructor and inheritance.<br/>
 This means that ESDoc can generate a document without using a tag for these.
 In other words, you don't need to write tags for classes.

 ESDoc automatically generates the under contents by Class syntax.